 Remebering that heat stress in poultry is in part a factor of humidity, it is important to realise that humidity levels will be higher inside the poultry shed than outside.
-This is because the littering of the stock and thier sweating.
+This is because of the littering of the stock and their sweating.
 Each bird delivers both heat and moisture load to the inside air.
 Although you can not change the humidity outside of the shed, with sufficient ventilation you can ensure that the effect of humidity on the heat stress level is no more than the outside ambient level.

 Main ventilation fans can be placed either:-

 In a side wall preferably a North-Facing wall to push fresh air into the building – hot air would in this case exit the building through louvered vents in the Apex or opposite end of the building.

-- In the Apex of the building to draw hot air out – fresh air would then enter through louvres in the walls (preferably North-Facing).
+In the Apex of the building to draw hot air out – fresh air would then enter through louvres in the walls (preferably North-Facing).

 Puravent’s main recirculation ventilation fans are available in 3-blade or 5-blade versions, with or without inlet cones and in a wide variety of diameters (915mm to 140mm).
 We also offer panel fans range in diameter from 200mm to 920mm and in power from 60W to 1.8kW.
 They are also available in single phase (230v) or 3-phase (440v).
 All have IE2 or IE3 energy efficient motors.

 Main ventilation fans – Optional cone for greater air flow